 - 1. Read General Rules and Rules for Outdoor Exhibitors.
 See pages 7 12.
 Note Rule #1 in Outdoor Rules for Clovers. - 2.
-Exhibitors must be enrolled in the Market Goat Project. - 2.
+Exhibitors must be enrolled in the Market Goat Project.
+This is a 4H show NOT an ABGA sanctioned show. - 2.
 Only market wethers and commercial market doe kids can be shown in the Market Classes. - 3.
 All market goats including commercial market doe kids must be the property of exhibitor and registered in the County 4-H Office no later than May 1 of the current year. - 4.
 All eligible Market Goats should be born on or after January 1 of current year, have their milk teeth and may not show any breaking or eruption of the two permanent front teeth.
 Market goats must weigh over 40 lbs.
 Market goats will be shown by weight.
 Market goat entries will be weighed and divided into weight classes at the Superintendent's discretion.
 All breeds are eligible. - 5.
 All market wethers must be tagged (scrapie and 4H), castrated, and completely healed to be eligible for the show and sale. - 6.
 Commercial market does entered in Market classes are not eligible to compete in breeding classes. - 7.
 Fitting of all goats shall be completed by the exhibitor only.
 The exhibitor can be assisted by an immediate family member or by another active 4-H or FFA member.
 Market goats should be shown in the Fitting and Showmanship classes with uniformly short hair above the knees and hocks.
 No adhesive, show foam, coloring agents, paints, oils, glitter or any other fitting aids are to be used to prepare for show or sale. - 8.
 The Grand Champion and Reserve Grand Champion Market Goats MUST BE SOLD at the 4-H Livestock Sale. - 9.
-Market wethers and commercial market does sold at the Fair are NOT eligible for any other 4-H participation.
-As per 4-H rules, the sale of the animal terminated the 4-H project. - 10.
+Market wethers and market does sold at the Fair are NOT eligible for any other 4-H participation for the remainder of the current year.
+As per 4-H rules, the sale of the animal terminates the 4-H Market project.
+If you plan to show your market doe as a commercial doe the following year, it must be brought to Spring Weigh In and tagged with a commercial 4-H tag. - 10.
 To be eligible for the Livestock Sale, all Market Animals must show and be placed in their respective market class. - 11.
+THERE WILL BE NO PRIVATE SALES OF UNDERWEIGHT OR OVERWEIGHT ANIMALS.
+Parents and exhibitors are forbidden from approaching a buyer, before or after the sale, to inquire about keeping the animal or requesting that the animal be donated back to the exhibitor. - 12.
 Prong/pinch collars are allowed as long as exhibitor has the collar positioned correctly under the animal's chin.
-One warning only. - 12.
+One warning only. - 13.
 In the show ring, goats must have all four feet firmly on the ground when being braced.
 The front legs may be picked up for the purpose of setting the feet but must be immediately set back down.
 One warning only.